Introduction to Ecommerce

 Using a separate CMS to manage content helps keep public content and business tasks better organised.

 Ecommerce businesses that publish content regularly get more value from using a CMS.
-Adding a digital asset management system to the CMS improves how content is stored, shared, and updated, making it easier to follow a clear content strategy.
+Adding a digital asset management system to the CMS improves how content is stored, shared and updated making it easier to follow a content strategy.

-The right ecommerce platform helps you run a successful online store by working well with payment systems, inventory tools, and marketing software.
+The right ecommerce platform helps you run a successful online store by working with payment systems, inventory tools and marketing software.

 A good ecommerce platform also comes with built-in SEO tools to help your site show up in search engines and bring in more visitors.